end-o/Pure-Science-VS-Applied-Science/README.md

 Thought sequence anticipation to understand how applicable concepts such as confusion are to be avoided or cleared up to progress network sequences through pace of intersection or encounter.
 ie: person engages in network intersection and explains project progression.
 After intersection occurance how long before all who were in participation retrieve, add progression or attempt to clarify topic of discussion.

-Time trailing after network intersection "scoping" allows for loaction of in-stance where m-oral is to be spoken to create verbal description of concept of discussion
+Time trailing after network intersection creates "scoping" which allows for loaction of in-stance where m-oral is to be spoken to create verbal description of concept of discussion

 Applied science hardware is to identify the population parameters which create stagnant conditions from ancestors to descendants.
     ie: what objective values create fixation for members of a population after increased reliance on a resource or process.